Description

 TotalReturn:

-• Looking at the total return of 46.9% in the last 5 years of VanEck Vectors Pharmaceutical ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (91.2%)
+• The total return over 5 years of VanEck Vectors Pharmaceutical ETF is 45.5%, which is lower, thus worse compared to the benchmark SPY (94.9%) in the same period.

 CAGR:

-• Looking at the annual return (CAGR) of 8% in the last 5 years of VanEck Vectors Pharmaceutical ETF, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (13.9%)
+• The annual return (CAGR) over 5 years of VanEck Vectors Pharmaceutical ETF is 7.8%, which is smaller, thus worse compared to the benchmark SPY (14.3%) in the same period.

 Volatility:

-• Looking at the historical 30 days volatility of 17.7% in the last 5 years of VanEck Vectors Pharmaceutical ETF, we see it is relatively lower, thus better in comparison to the benchmark SPY (21%)
+• The volatility over 5 years of VanEck Vectors Pharmaceutical ETF is 17.8%, which is lower, thus better compared to the benchmark SPY (21%) in the same period.

 DownVol: